SamyWarnants/Networkprogramming-Benternetopdracht/README.md

-   4. When the pet is not kept properly it will say "HEY ATTENTION PLEASE" which will repeat 3 times with a delay of 10 minutes between each calls until the Pet passes away.
+   4. When the pet is not kept properly it will say ``Tamagotchiland>PetPark?>Larry>PetAttention>HEY ATTENTION PLEASE`` which will repeat 3 times with a delay of 10 minutes between each calls until the Pet passes away.
 Trying to access the pet will not work and say The pet has died.

    5. Finally there is the option for logs ``Tamagotchiland>PetPark!>Larry>Logs``.
 By doing this it will give the user a log of all interactions.